Palm Sunday of the Lord’s Passion (Year A)

 Reflect, this night, upon whether or not you imitate the humility of our Lord.
 Are you committed to seeking ways in which you can serve others, showing them you love and care for them?
 Let Holy Thursday transform you so that you can imitate the great love that Jesus offered us on this glorious night.

-Lord, help me to understand what it means to be a servant.
+My humble Lord, help me to understand what it means to be a servant.
 Help me to live this humility in my actions.
 May the gift of Your most Sacred Body and Blood transform me into the person You desire me to be.
 Jesus, I trust in You.

 God Suffers Human Death